WVIB: History

 By June 2004, "100.1 The New Sunny-FM" had a fresh new sound.
 "Boomer" had added rap and hip hop music in a limited capacity compared to WSNX.
 Intense song rotation was given to current and recent hits as well as music from the early 2000s.
 Selected Top 40 hits from the 1990s remained, but very limited.
 1980s songs were dropped altogether other than during special programming and syndicated programming.
 All this was an effort to try to bring in the 12–24 and 18–34 male-female demographic.
 A tweaked moniker and logo, a new voice-over by Jeff Straub complete with brand new fast-paced imaging and jingles, as well as new air talent, helped kick off WSHN's Top 40 effort in June 2004.
 This coincided with the week-long Muskegon Summer Celebration.
 Taking advantage of the timing, the station sponsored Nickelback, who performed in concert during the week-long festival.
 In June, changes in staff also were made, including revamping the morning show.
 "Boomer" replaced owner Don Noordyk on the morning team.
 Noordyk stepped back to focus exclusively on managerial duties.
 Brandon James was hired to replace "Boomer" as Weekday Afternoon Host to help continue the Top 40 approach and improve listener interaction.
 Along with several new contests and show features, Brandon's show was request and caller driven.
 A new Friday evening show titled Mix at Six also debuted, featuring a full hour of Modern Dance and club music.

 In August 2004, these efforts too were proven not to be long-lived at Sunny-FM.
 Creative differences between talent and management over the direction of music decisions led to the departure of Tony "Boomer" Burke and Brandon James, who both resigned on the same day in late August.
 WSHN pretty much reverted to its adult-driven Hot AC format until November.

-After Citadel Broadcasting took over the station in November 2004, 100.1 FM was switched to the current adult-urban format, which has proven popular among the African American community in Muskegon.
+After Citadel Broadcasting took over the station in November 2004, 100.1 FM was switched to an adult-urban format, which has proven popular among the African American community in Muskegon.
 Citadel merged with Cumulus Media on September 16, 2011.

 WVIB is the only commercial radio station in the Muskegon area programmed for the black community.
 It competes with non-commercial LPFM stations WUVS-LP and WUGM-LP.